 Overview of disputes trends

 In particular, several African countries have amended their national legislation to significantly increase taxes and royalties on revenues derived from mining activities with immediate effect.
 Major changes to customs regimes and amendments to the regime of free-carried state participation in the equity of holders of mining titles were also introduced.

 In this context, tension exists between the stakeholders’ diverging interests.
 On the one hand, some African states’ declared objective is to better distribute revenue from mining activities to the local population.
 On the other hand, international investors are concerned that the increased resource nationalism in the region may significantly and adversely affect their return on investment, bearing in mind that mining is an extremely capital-intensive industry in which return on investment can only be expected in the long term.
-This is the reason why domestic mining codes typically include provisions which guarantee a stable tax and customs regime to investors over a protracted period of time, providing foreseeability on these heads of costs.
+This is the reason why domestic mining codes typically include provisions that guarantee a stable tax and customs regime to investors over a protracted period, providing foreseeability on these heads of cost.

 Other bones of contention between state-owned entities and foreign investors relate to their respective rights under joint-venture (JV) agreements.
-The investing mining company contributes the capital investment, know-how and expertise to the joint venture, whereas the state-owned entity, which generally holds a minority shareholding, contributes the mining licences.
-African state parties have shown a growing dissatisfaction with the contribution/revenue balance set forth in joint venture agreements, in particular regarding the underlying value of the mining title and all the more so in greenfield projects.
-In this regard, indexation clauses and the basis for valuation of the licence (mining capacity versus actual extraction) are specific areas of concern.
+The investing mining company contributes the capital investment, know-how and expertise to the JV, whereas the state-owned entity, which generally holds a minority shareholding, contributes the mining licences.
+African state parties have shown a growing dissatisfaction with the contribution or revenue balance in JV agreements, in particular regarding the underlying value of the mining title, particularly in greenfield projects.
+Indexation clauses and the basis for valuation of the licence (mining capacity versus actual extraction) are specific areas of concern.

-This article is an updated excerpt from the authors’ article in GAR’s Mining Guide – Africa, 2019 and is reprinted with permission of the publishers.
+This article is an updated excerpt from the authors’ article in GAR’s Mining Guide – Africa, 2021 and is reprinted with permission of the publishers.